 The Freedom of Information Act (FOIA) entitles citizens to request the open records of the federal lawsuit against the City of Atlanta pertaining to the #GAWaterCrisis at https://foiaonline.gov.

-Our allies in this fight are the Chattahoochee RiverKeeper, Georgia Conservancy, and the Environment Justice Center (EJC) at www.epa.gov/environmentaljustice.
-The Environment Justice hotline is EJHotline@epa.gov and the email is .
-The EJC fosters equitable solutions for low-income, minority, tribal and indigenous communities experiencing environmental and public health hazards.
+Your allies are the Chattahoochee RiverKeeper, Georgia Conservancy, and the Environment Justice Center (EJC) at www.epa.gov/environmentaljustice.
+The EJC hotline is EJHotline@epa.gov and the email is .

 The EJC helps low-income, minority, tribal and indigenous communities with their environmental and public health rights.